 Geased: The PC either willingly or unwillingly had a geas placed upon him.
 If he is an agent or the servant of a supernatural power, this geas was imparted upon him by his master.
 Otherwise, it is likely the result of offending a witch, wizard, or godling.
 The geas is a formidable one, akin to a major quest, and will likely take years to complete.
-See pp. 22 and 31 in the Judge's Guide to Nehwon for more information on geases in DCC Lankhmar.
+See the Judge's Guide to Nehwon for more information on geases in DCC Lankhmar.